arajfura/plotly/README.md

 # plotly

-This project is using Cypress.io, you'll need node to run it, as well as Chrome.
+This project is using Cypress.io, you'll need node to run it, as well as any supported browser (Chrome, Firefox, Edge).

 All dependencies are listed in package.json.